chisunku/CMPE283-assignment1/README.md

 - Work done by Chinmayi Sunku:
     - Setup GCP instance.
     - Enabled nested virtualization
-    - Modified the cmpe283-1.c file by adding information for primary proc-based and secondary proc-based MSRs.
+    - Modified the cmpe283-1.c file by adding information for primary proc-based, secondary proc-based and tertiary proc-based MSRs.
 Referred the SDM to get the information about the controls related to the MSRs.
     - Added the cmpe283-1.c file and the make file into the kernel.
     - Printed the buffer output.
     - Generated the output file but using dmesg > output